N3mEee/odin-recipes/README.md

 # odin-recipes
-Project Recipes for the Odin Project course
+This is the first project made for The Odin Project course.

+I will add more details about what it in the future.